The best way to avoid Spam filters when sending email campaigns:

 - Run a spam score test.

-Also make sure you follow your local legal guidelines.
+Also, make sure you follow your local legal guidelines.

-Run a Spam Test
+Run a Precheck

-Authenticate your outgoing emails with DKIM, SPF and DMARC
+Authenticate your outgoing emails with DKIM, SPF, and DMARC

 If you send from your own server (which you shouldn’t do as pointed out above) you should sign your email address so receivers can check if the email is actually from you.
 This helps to prevent the spam folder in most cases.
 Read more about DKIM here.

-If users add your from email address to their address book email clients hardly will mark your message as spam as it’s from “a known person”.
+If users add your email address to their address book email clients hardly will mark your message as spam as it’s from “a known person”.

 Bonus Tipp: Don’t send SPAM

 This is a no brainer but in case you are just evil and like to send spam – Just don’t 🙂